-RPI Alert is Rensselaer's crisis notification system, designed to provide rapid notification and instructions to students, faculty, and staff in the event of a crisis in progress.
+RPI Alert, the emergency notification system for Rensselaer Polytechnic Institute, is designed to provide rapid notification and instructions to students, faculty, staff, and others in the event of a crisis in progress.

 - When activated, RPI Alert uses e-mail, text messaging and cell/landline phone calls to send a brief notice about the situation and instructions of what to do.